hel-astro-lab/runko/docs/installation.rst

 .. note::

-    Note that the above git command uses the ssh address of the repository (``git@github.com``) that requires that you have the ssh+GitHub access set.
+    Note that the above git command uses the ssh address of the repository (``git@github.com``) that requires that you have the SSH+GitHub access set.
 If you want to revert back to the old https access, replace the first command with ``git clone --recursive https://github.com/natj/runko.git``.